- 1 pound uncooked spaghetti

-- Meanwhile, in a Dutch oven, saute mushrooms and onion in oil until tender.
-Add the garlic; cook 1 minute longer.
+- Meanwhile, in a Dutch oven, saute the mushrooms, onion and garlic in oil until tender.
 Stir in the soup, turkey, broth, sherry, Italian seasoning, pepper and 1 cup cheese.
 Drain spaghetti; stir into turkey mixture.

 - Transfer to two greased 8-in. square baking dishes.
 Sprinkle with remaining cheese.
 Cover and freeze one casserole for up to 3 months.
 Cover and bake the remaining casserole at 350° for 30-40 minutes or until heated through.

 - To use frozen casserole: Thaw in the refrigerator overnight.
 Remove from the refrigerator 30 minutes before baking.
 Cover and bake at 350° for 45 minutes.
 Uncover; bake 5-10 minutes longer or until bubbly.
 Yield: 2 casseroles (4 servings each).

 "This was great!
 I didn't have canned soup, so I made a white sauce after sauteing the mushrooms.
 My whole family loved it!
 Thanks for sharing!"

 "The serves 8 must be for half the recipe.
 It was really good but guess I will need to freeze the rest or something.
 I used chicken instead of turkey and used one can of cream of chicken instead since that's what was in the cupboard.
 Also used more mushrooms.
 The seasoning was just right and didn't give the canned soup taste."